-During the year 2019, the Company has finalised its Zakat status for the years 2005 to 2018.
-The ZATCA conducted a field audit on the Company's accounts for the years 2005 to 2012, and claimed additional Zakat difference of SR 85.8 million.
+The Zakat, Tax and Customs Authority ("ZATCA") conducted a field audit on the Company's accounts for the years 2005 to 2012 and claimed additional Zakat difference of SR 85.8 million.
 Subsequently, the assessment was agreed with the ZATCA Settlement Committee and the Company settled the liability with an amount of SR 10.2 million.
-Moreover, the years from 2013 to 2018 were also finalized based on amended returns and resulting in assessment of SR 5.4 million.
-During the year 2020, the ZATCA issued a revised claim for the previously finalized years from 2014 to 2018.
-The management has escalated an objection against the said claim to the level of General Secretariat of Tax Committees and believes that the settlement of the claim is not probable, therefore no provision has been recorded in these consolidated financial statements.
-The Company has open years 1999 and 2000, for which there is an ongoing objection of SR 1.9 million against the assessment issued by ZATCA.
+Moreover, the years from 2013 to 2018 were also finalized based on the disclosure initiative.
+The group settled additional SR 5.4 million as per the amended returns.
+During the year 2020, the ZATCA issued a revised claim, for the previously finalized years from 2014 to 2018 claiming additional zakat difference of SR 59.5 million.
+The management had escalated the company's objection against the said claim to the level of General Secretariat of Tax Committees (GSTC).
+The GSTC issued the official decision showing a reduction of Zakat difference to SR 29.6 million.
+The management had transferred the case to the Appeal Committee and believes that the settlement of the claim is not probable, therefore no provision has been recorded in these consolidated financial statements.
+The ZATCA issued amended assessments for years 1999 and 2000 and claimed additional SR 1.9 million.
+The case was escalated to the Bureau of Grievances.